-When you have connected Elements space with your Salesforce org, you can check where any field is being used and how much it is being used.
+When you have connected Elements space with your Salesforce org you can check where any field is being used and how much it is being used.

-- Field population breakdown for an object
+- Field % population

-- % population logic and extending the analysis sample
+- Extending the analysis sample

 - Troubleshooting % population analysis